 Green cleaning team members: Art Frazier, Director; Flora Thomas, Jackie Spann, Angel Dodson, Sarah Bailey, Head Custodians; Don Blackston, Associate Director of Facilities Management & Services; Aramark, Cleaning Contractor; ECOLAB, Janitorial Product Distributor; AUC Bonner Community Services, Community Group

-Spelman has adopted the appropriate structure and resources to support:
+Spelman has adopted the appropriate structure and resources to support sustainability initiatives:

 -Vision.
 Spelman created a green campus that is energized, well-equipped and supported across campus.
 The college optimizes all spaces, incorporates modern conveniences and promotes sustainability.
 Designing and implementing a welcoming, safe, supportive and sustainable campus and its infrastructure are foundational to Spelman’s ability to deliver signature experiences for the Atlanta University Center.

 -Purchasing: Further planning for fund raising to acquire more land in the surrounding area, and collaboration with other AUC institutions and the external community in the planning/development of properties in the vicinity.

 -Goal.
 To expand and improve the physical campus, technology infrastructure and residential programs in order to facilitate a seamless living and learning environment with an increased focus on environmental responsibility, and increased student achievement and overall satisfaction with the collegiate experience.

 -Society.
 Educate students, staff, faculty, alumnae and the community regarding their responsibilities as local, regional and global citizens of the environment.

 -Scholarship.
 Encourage collaborative and individual scholarship and curriculum in sustainability; develop academic, corporate and community partners in promoting sustainability activities for students, faculty and staff.